 The average grant size in 2017 was $7,500.
 Successful grant requests typically range from $1,000 – $10,000.

 Yes.
 We focus on supporting youth programs serving ages 11 to 24 in the time they spend outside of school.

 Yes.
 In this case, you are required to submit both the organization’s overall budget and the Pierce County specific budget.

 Eligibility will be based on the budget of the organization sponsored, not the budget of the larger organization serving as the fiscal sponsor.
 However, we will require both budgets as part of our due diligence review.

 Yes, as long as your organization fits the criteria.

-The following is a list of items that the Greater Tacoma Community Foundation does not fund through the Youth Philanthropy Board grantmaking program.
+The following is a list of items that Greater Tacoma Community Foundation does not fund through the Youth Philanthropy Board grants.